cypress-io/cypress/docs/source/guides/references/roadmap.md

 - [x] We now get the absolute paths of styles to use when displaying snapshots.
 This will fix situations where some stylesheets were improperly referenced during the snapshot, so did not display styles correctly.
 Fixes {% issue 525 %}.
 - [x] Fixed issue where commands would retry and potentially exceed their timeout values during page transitions.
 Fixes {% issue 594 %}
 - [x] Fixed issue where server routes were lost after page load if not initiated by a {% url `cy.visit()` visit %} command.
 Fixes {% issue 177 %}
+- [x] Using mocha's `done` callback now works correctly.
+We've improved mocha's handling of uncaught exceptions and properly associate them to test failures. <OPEN AN ISSUE>

 **Misc:**